bnb-chain/greenfield/docs/api-sdk/grpc_rest.md

 ## Tendermint RPC

-Independently from the Cosmos SDK, Tendermint also exposes a RPC server.
+Independently of the Cosmos SDK, Tendermint also exposes an RPC server.
 This RPC server can be configured by tuning parameters under the `rpc` table in the `~/.gnfd/config/config.toml`, the default listening address is `tcp://0.0.0.0:26657`.
 An OpenAPI specification of all Tendermint RPC endpoints is available [here](https://docs.tendermint.com/master/rpc/).